graphql/graphql-spec/spec/Section 3 -- Type System.md

 3. All member types of a Union type extension must be unique.
 4. All member types of a Union type extension must not already be a member of the original Union type.
-5. Any directives provided must not already apply to the original Union type.

 ## Enums